-What the EU's Sustainable Finance plans mean for start-ups
+What the EU plans for sustainable finance mean for start-ups

-The EU wants to be climate-neutral by 2050 and is also turning the financial world upside down to achieve this.
-This seems tailor-made for start-ups, but creative solutions are often still lacking, a stocktaking.
+The EU wants to be climate-neutral by 2050 and is turning the world of finance upside down to achieve this.
+This seems tailor-made for start-ups, but there is often still a lack of creative solutions.

-The EU has set itself ambitious goals.
-It wants to become climate neutral by 2050.
-Above all, this requires an economy that completely rethinks production methods and supply chains - and that requires a lot of money.
-As early as January 2020, the EU Commission calculated that the "Green Deal" would require investments of 260 billion euros per year.
-It is also counting on financial service providers for this.
-In the future, there should be many more investment opportunities in sustainable projects to support the economy.
+The EU has set itself ambitious targets.
+It wants to become climate-neutral by 2050.
+Above all, this requires an economy that completely rethinks production methods and supply chains in some cases - and that requires a lot of money.
+Back in January 2020, the EU Commission calculated that the "Green Deal" would require investments of 260 billion euros per year.
+It is also relying on financial service providers for this.
+In future, there will be many more investment opportunities in sustainable projects to support the economy.

-So in addition to a restructuring of the economy, a restructuring of the financial world is also on the agenda.
+In addition to a restructuring of the economy, a restructuring of the financial world is also on the cards.
 New ideas are needed.
-The EU's plans seem to be made for start-ups, but at least in the field of sustainable finance, little has happened in the start-up world so far.
+The EU's plans seem to be made for start-ups, but little has happened in the start-up world so far, at least in the area of sustainable finance.
 The hurdles are still great, but the potential is much greater.

 Great opportunities for fintechs?

-"Other sectors are still the main focus of sustainability," Alexander Schabel, Borderstep Institute responsible for Sustainable Business Development, explains the low percentage.
+"Other sectors are still the main focus of sustainability," says Alexander Schabel, Borderstep Institute responsible for Sustainable Business Development, explaining the low proportion.
 "So far, there have mainly been many green start-ups in areas such as food or mobility."
-However, Schabel assumes that this could change soon.
-"When it comes to insurance or investment, consumers - and ultimately founders - have not yet thought in terms of sustainability," he says.
-But with the so-called EU taxonomy soon to define exactly what is green and what is not, the financial world will also have the clarity it needs to offer sustainable products.
-"This offers a great opportunity for fintechs in particular, which can develop solutions faster than the big banks," Schabel estimates.
+However, Schabel assumes that this could soon change.
+"When it comes to insurance or investments, consumers - and ultimately also founders - have not yet thought about sustainability," he says.
+However, as the so-called EU taxonomy will soon define exactly what is green and what is not, the financial world will also have the necessary clarity to offer sustainable products.
+"This offers a great opportunity for fintechs in particular, who can develop solutions faster than the big banks," estimates Schabel.

-Professor Christian Klein, head of department at the Institute of Business Administration at the University of Kassel and an expert on sustainable finance, also sees great potential for start-ups in this area.
-"I'm a little surprised that not many more fintechs are focusing on Sustainable Finance yet," he says.
-That's because the demand, especially among young people, is already there, he says.
-"More and more investors want to know what happens to their money or deliberately put it into very specific sustainable projects."
-Sustainability banks could already hardly save themselves from demand.
-Their problem: "Due to the low-interest phase, they hardly make any profit with their customers," says Klein.
+Professor Christian Klein, Head of Department at the Institute of Business Administration at the University of Kassel and an expert in sustainable finance, also sees great potential for start-ups in this area.
+"I'm a little surprised that not many more fintechs are focusing on sustainable finance yet," he says.
+Because the demand, especially among young people, is already there.
+"More and more investors want to know what happens to their money or consciously invest it in very specific sustainable projects."
+Sustainability banks can hardly keep up with the demand.
+Their problem: "Due to the low-interest phase, they are hardly making any profit with their customers," says Klein.

 Blockchain technology could prevent greenwashing

-That may also be holding back some fintechs, Klein estimates.
-They should rather think in a slightly different direction, Klein says.
+This may also deter some fintechs, Klein estimates.
+They should think in a slightly different direction, says Klein.
 A sustainable finance robo-advisor, for example, is one such possibility.
-There, customers could click together according to which criteria and with which risk they would invest money sustainably, and the robo then puts together an investment strategy.
-"We did a survey to try to find out what sustainability meant to customers and it turned out that everyone understood something different about it," Klein says.
-"It was impossible for us to read customer groups from that."
+Customers could click together the criteria and risks they would use to invest money sustainably and the robo would then put together an investment strategy.
+"We conducted a survey to find out what sustainability means to customers and it turned out that everyone understands it differently," says Klein.
+"It was impossible for us to identify customer groups from this."
 Fintechs should therefore create products that allow them to respond as flexibly as possible to their customers' wishes.

-In addition to the low interest rates currently affecting the financial sector, there is another major hurdle that has apparently made founders hesitant in the area of sustainable finance so far: There is still a lack of seed money for green start-ups.
+In addition to the low interest rates that the financial sector is currently suffering from, there is another major hurdle that has apparently caused founders to hesitate in the area of sustainable finance: There is still a lack of seed money for green start-ups.
 According to the Green Start-up Monitor, every second green start-up has problems raising capital.
-This also affects founders who want to build a fintech.
+This also affects founders who want to set up a fintech.

-With venture capitalists apparently too hesitant, half of green startups would like to see the creation of a "sustainability" funding line with targeted funding offers, according to the study.
-"This could be, for example, a kind of High-Tech Gründerfonds, only for green start-ups," says Alexander Schabel of the Borderstep Institute.
+As venture capitalists are apparently too hesitant, half of green start-ups would like to see the creation of a "sustainability" funding line with financing offers tailored to specific target groups, according to the study.
+"This could be a kind of high-tech start-up fund, for example, only for green start-ups," says Alexander Schabel from the Borderstep Institute.

 Hello my friend, have you been stranded on the German edition of Startbase?
 At least your browser tells us, that you do not speak German - so maybe you would like to switch to the English edition instead?